-We recently celebrated our 10th anniversary of farming in the Willamette Valley.
-In that time, we’ve raised and cared for thousands of animals, watched our children grow, and provided a place for our colleagues to work and interns to live as they learned the ins and outs of pasture-based farming.
-It’s been an incredible journey.
+We recently celebrated our 13th anniversary of farming in the Willamette Valley.
+In that time, we have raised and cared for thousands of animals, watched our children grow, and provided a place for our colleagues to work and interns to live as together we all learned the ins and outs of pasture-based farming.
+In an effort to support our local food community and be a resource to the aspiring generations of regenerative farmers, we intend to make no compromises in practicing and teaching what we believe to be the necessary future of farming.
+The journey has surprised and humbled us, we have triumphed and been defeated; but the joys of our labor reward us every day, reminding us why we love to do what we do.

-Our farm operation is varied and includes management intensive grazing, milking, livestock handling and birthing, haying, meat processing, building projects and maintenance.
-Our products include pasture-raised pork, pastured chickens, egg layers, grass-fed beef, Spring lamb, and to a lesser degree walnuts, apples and honey.
-We also offer a cooperative for our dairy products through our buying club called The Creamy Cow cooperative.
-Conservation projects have included wetland, riparian and forest restoration projects.
+Our farm operation is varied and involved.
+Our enterprises include management intensive grazing, milking, livestock handling and birthing, haying, meat processing, building projects, and general farm maintenance.
+Our conservation initiatives have included wetland, riparian, and forest restoration projects.

 Deck Family Farm is situated on 320 acres within the Willamette Valley of Oregon, just 25 miles northwest of Eugene.
 An aerial view of Deck Family Farm, taken from Google Earth, shows some of our varied topography, including mixed-conifer forest, 3 creeks, and seasonal wetlands.
 The inset image shows our regional location, in the Willamette Valley and flanking the coastal range.
 We are a short drive to both the coast and the Cascades.